opencadc/storage-inventory/baldur/README.md

 {entry name}.readOnlyGroups = {group URI} ...
 {entry name}.readWriteGroups = {group URI} ...
 ```
+The `expiryTime` value is used to calculate the expiry date of a grant.
+The value is an integer in seconds.
+The expiry date of a grant is: (the current time when a grant is issued + the number of seconds given by the expiryTime).

 The `users` value is used to specify the user(s) who are authorized to make calls to the service.
 The value is a space-separated list of user identities (e.g. X500 distingushed name).